jbakic/Shielded.Gossip/README.md

 Accepted state on it, we will not move forward with this one, unless it already has at least one other Accepted vote.

-So, a promise can switch to a higher ballot competitor, but once we have accepted a transaction, we cannot accept any conflicting one, even if it has a higher ballot.
+So, our promise can switch from a lower to a higher ballot competitor, but once we have accepted a transaction, we cannot accept any conflicting one, even if it has a higher ballot.
 We should stay in this state and wait until a majority is formed for one or the other transaction.
 However, if a higher ballot transaction has managed to reach at least one Accepted vote, then we know for sure that our transaction can never commit!
 A majority of servers must have voted Promised on that other transaction for it to get the Accepted vote, so at least some of those who voted Promised for ours have switched to the new one and will not vote for us any more (see first rule above).

 It's important to note a gossip-specific point here - we cannot reject lower ballot transactions